javiabellan/deep-learning/posts/3-regularization/weight_decay.md

 ## L2 regularization

 A type of regularization that penalizes weights in proportion to the sum of the squares of the weights.
 L2 regularization helps drive outlier weights (those with high positive or low negative values) closer to 0 but not quite to 0.
 L2 regularization always improves generalization in linear models.

+* This keeps the weights small unless they have big error derivatives.
+* It prevents the network from using weights that it does not need.

 L2 regularization consists in adding to the loss function **the sum of the squares of all the weights** of the model, multiplied by a `wd` hyper-parameter (usually 0.0005):